iwanders/betula/README.md

 Nodes are categorised into:
 - Action: Nodes that perform an action: Pressing a key.
-- Conditionals: Make a decision, usually based on a blackboard value, can be used as decorator: Checking if a window is focussed.
+- Conditionals: Make a decision, usually based on a blackboard value and optionally internal state, often used as decorator: Checking if a window is focussed, retry for up to a time limit.
 - Control: Nodes that merely affect control flow: Selector node.
 - Decorators: Pure decorators without inputs: Always make the subtree return success.
 - Providers: Provides blackboard value: Clock, screen capture, etc.